 01 Oct Got Electricity?
 Learn About Your Circuit Breakers!

-Are you worried about Hurricane Joaquin?
+Are you worried about hurricane season?
 If you are like us, then yes.
 It is hurricane season and we generally remain in awe of Mother Nature’s power.
-As Hurricane Joaquin progresses, stormy weather will certainly impact our communities.
 Often, as storms approach and hit our communities, then the power is the first signal of possible danger, so preparation is critical in times of emergencies.
 However, with storms and inclement weather, comes indoor activities.
 These activities are great ways to keep the kids entertained, but generally involve some electronics.
 The more items in use, then it is possible to trip the circuit breaker.

 Storms and other natural disasters make us think about emergencies, but what about everyday life?